India's GDP growth to rebound to 11% in FY22: Crisil

-New Delhi, March 9 (IANS) India's gross domestic product (GDP) growth is expected to rebound to 11 per cent in fiscal 2022, after an estimated 8 per cent contraction this fiscal, ratings agency Crisil said.
+New Delhi: India's gross domestic product (GDP) growth is expected to rebound to 11 per cent in fiscal 2022, after an estimated 8 per cent contraction this fiscal, ratings agency Crisil said.

 Accordingly, the agency cited four drivers to attain such a growth -- "people learning to live with the new normal, flattening of the Covid-19 affliction curve, rollout of vaccinations, and investment-focused government spending".